OdedMous/Medical-Text-Classification/README.md

 - Add another layer of finetuning FF (if the SNN doesnt learn we should try yo increase its power.
 More parametrs = more power)

+- reduce number of categories to 2 - it went from 0.6 to 0.3 but them stop there

 - -instead of using the description (less accurate than the transcription)  or using the full transcription (too heavy), sample from the transcription a text of 512 characters (kind of augmentation).